Content Marketing for E-Commerce Brands: The A to Z Guide

 They’ve tossed the idea of doing the mainstream e-commerce blog post.
 Instead, they create content that they know their audience enjoys.
 You probably won’t even notice the product placements within these videos unless you look with binoculars.

-2. S’well is supporting causes and building partnerships
+S’well supports causes and builds partnerships

 S’well is operating in a particularly competitive product category – trendy, reusable water containers.
 Nevertheless they’ve been able to gain traction by securing mutually-beneficial partnerships with designers.
 They’ve teamed up with nonprofits to support specific causes their audience loves.

-3. Beardbrand is working with key influencers
+Beardbrand works with key influencers

 Beardbrand is another e-commerce company attempting to captivate a pretty specific and niche audience: beard growers.
 To connect with their target customer, they’ve focused on education from the beginning.
 But instead of creating all the content themselves, they’re working with other well-known beard influencers to share tips about beard growth.